Theodlz/frigate/README.md

 - [] Looking at the subset of alerts that passed the filters, find the obj_id of the sources that were saved in Fritz.
 - [] Update the dataframe with a column containing the list of filters passed for each alert, and a column containing the groupIDs for each alert which obj has been saved as a source to the groups associated to the filters passed.
 - [] Figure out what visualizations tools and plots we can use to represent the data in a meaningful way and extract insights from it.

+#### Troubleshooting

+On a system with low memory, you can call frigate with the `--low_memory` flag to reduce memory usage.
+This will save each subset of alerts to disk, and concatenate them at the end instead of concatenating as the batched queries return.
+That way we avoid growing the memory of the main process while the individual threads are running.
+In the future, we want to expand on that mode to reduce the nb of alerts fetched per batch query to reduce the memory usage even more.